 The basis for grade assignment will be a 35-65 weighted average of marks for class participation (which will be sensitive to the quality of the thought papers) and on the term paper.
-The Wharton undergraduate program does not have a forced curve and work for this course will be evaluated strictly on the merits.
+The usual curve for MBA courses will be in force.
 In the I hope unlikely event that an individual's preparation or attendance seem less than responsible, the grade will be adjusted appropriately.